GoGuardian: Products

+Reception

+Parents have raised privacy concerns over the company's data collection, claiming the software is spyware.

 In 2016, researcher Elana Zeide raised the concern that the use of GoGuardian software for suicide prevention, though "well-meaning", could result in "overreach".
 Zeide further noted that legitimate personal reasons could motivate a student to wish to search for sensitive information in private.
 According to Zeide, this concern is compounded by the fact that school devices may be the only devices for lower-income students.
 American School Counselor Association ethics chair Carolyn Stone said that GoGuardian's ability to track web searches conducted at home is "intrusive" and is "conditioning children to accept constant monitoring" as normal.

 Until October 2015, GoGuardian software was able to track keystrokes and remotely activate student webcams.
-GoGuardian said that the features were removed as part of its "ongoing commitment to student privacy."
+GoGuardian said that the features were removed as part of its "ongoing commitment to student privacy," although teachers can still allow the features in the Google Chrome extension settings with student permission.

 GoGuardian technical product manager Cody Rice stated in 2016 that schools had control over GoGuardian's collection and management of data and that no client had complained about privacy.

-GoGuardian faced scrutiny by the Electronic Frontier Foundation (EFF) in 2023, over the inconsistent filtering presented by it.
+GoGuardian faced criticism by the Electronic Frontier Foundation (EFF) in 2023, over the inconsistent filtering presented by it.
 The EFF has presented problems with GoGuardian Beacon being used to replace social workers and other mental health professionals in a school landscape.
 The EFF has also stressed the possibility of using the data collected by GoGuardian to track and to advertise to children under the age of 13.
-GoGuardian has also faced criticism for flagging LGBTQ keywords.
+GoGuardian has also faced criticism for flagging and blocking LGBTQ keywords.